PitchBook/BVR Guideline Public Company Comps Tool Frequently Asked Questions (FAQs)

 Q: If users wish to search by industry, do they have to use SIC codes, or is there an alternative?

-A: Users can search by SIC code if they choose, or they may search by PitchBook industry classification (labeled as PitchBook Industries on the search page).
-Each public company who has ever filed with the Securities and Exchange Commission has been assigned a PitchBook Industries classification so a user can easily retrieve companies in a manner that is more intuitive and user-friendly than using an SIC code search.
+A: Users can search by SIC code if they choose, or they may search by PitchBook industry classification.
+Each public company who has ever filed with the Securities and Exchange Commission has been assigned a PitchBook industry classification so a user can easily retrieve companies in a manner that is more intuitive and user-friendly than using an SIC code search.